 For information on cost, please see UCD Fees website.

 A number of places for this course are government funded under the Human Capital Initiative (HCI) via the Springboard.ie website.
-The following are eligible to apply for courses in 2020/21 academic year (subject to the applicant meeting all requirements, e.g. academic requirements):
+The following are eligible to apply for courses (subject to the applicant meeting all requirements, e.g. academic requirements):

 Depending on your situation, the fees are provided in full or subsidised.
 For more information, and to apply, please visit www.springboard.ie .